danyazero/project_june/README.md

-# Another JDK based programming language
+# Another JVM based programming language
 This documentation describes the core syntax and features of the language.

 ## Classes